Trapss/osuV2.js/README.md

 osu api v2 wrapper
 currently: untested & unstable

+# Usage
-# This module revolves around using a guest key, not an authenticated oauth key
+### This module revolves around using a guest key, not an authenticated oauth key